 - the maximum time of uninterrupted duration of the statutory audit mandate for a single audit firm may not exceed 10 years,

 - the key statutory auditor may not carry out the statutory audit in JSW for more than 5 years.
 They may carry out the statutory audit again after elapse of 3 years from the end of the last statutory audit.

 The main assumptions of the “Policy governing the provision of permitted non-audit services by the audit firm performing the audit, by its related parties and by a member of the audit firm’s chain” are as follows:

-- The audit firm auditing the statutory financial statements, the audit firm’s related party and by each member of the audit firm’s chain may not provide the entity with prohibited non-audit services or financial audit activities.
-The prohibition covers the audited entity, its parent company and subsidiaries in the EU.
+2) The audit firm auditing the statutory financial statements, the audit firm’s related party and by each member of the audit firm’s chain may not provide the entity with prohibited non-audit services or financial audit activities.
+The prohibition covers the audited entity, its parent company and subsidiaries in the European Union.
 The services described in item 6 are exempted from this prohibition.

 a) in the period from the commencement of the audited period to the issuing of the audit report, and